 Common symptoms of PTSD include feeling anxious or “on edge,” feeling disconnected from others or “numb,” or feeling panicked or cornered.

-The PTSD lawyers at Berry Law Firm have helped many individuals who suffered PTSD, including Veterans who are deeply affected by traumatic events during their military service.
+The PTSD lawyers at Berry Law have helped many individuals who suffered PTSD, including Veterans who are deeply affected by traumatic events during their military service.
 We are here to inform you about your rights and help you seek the disability benefits that you deserve if you have post-traumatic stress disorder that may prevent you from working, supporting yourself and your family, and enjoying life like you once did.

 Contact us now by phone or online to talk to a compassionate and knowledgeable member of our team.